-Important Note: Difference between public and private HEIs

-Even though, according to the Law on Higher Education, HEIs in Kosovo have the same objectives and management, and development.
+Important Note: Difference between public and private HEIs Even though, according to the Law on Higher Education, HEIs in Kosovo have the same objectives and outcomes, the main distinction between the management, and development.

 Public HEIs are founded and managed by the Ministry of Education, therefore, decision making related to the statute, budget allocations and strategic decisions require approval of the Ministry and sometimes even the Assembly of Kosovo, and consequently, certain changes and development regarding the QA process in these institutions might require longer periods.